JudeA94/makers-bank-tech-test-2/README.md

 I structured my code using object-oriented design principles.
 I started with the Bank class as this felt like an appropriate container for the eventual accounts.
 This has methods for creating and deleting.
 I then test-drove the account class which allow a user to deposit, withdraw and print a statement.
 Each deposit and withdrawal is an instance of the transaction class, so this felt the best place to test-drive next.
 Then, finally, the statement class which formats and prints the transaction history held in the account class.

+After feedback some of the features from the original plan were removed and testng for behaviour was improved.

 ### Testing
 The application has 100% test coverage through unit testing.
 This required mocking for the classes with dependencies, as well testing on the terminal output.